 In 2019, some of the islanders from Arranmore Island wrote open letters to residents in the United States and Australia asking them to move to their less crowded part of the planet.

-The letters generated a lot of interest abroad and perhaps some readers took the call seriously and at least visited this beautiful island that is a mere three miles from the mainland and the town of Burtonport in Co.
-Donegal.
+The letters generated a lot of interest abroad and perhaps some readers took the call seriously and at least visited this beautiful island that is a mere three miles from the mainland and the town of Burtonport in County Donegal.

 The clear waters surrounding Arranmore Island mean that it is an ideal place for outdoor activities such as diving, sea angling, sailing, and kayaking.